 #10 - "Cytokine Storm," 20 x 16 inches, collage on canvas panel, 4/18/20

 Those most likely to die from the coronavirus are those whose bodies react in a signature, catastrophic way called a cytokine storm.
 It's a sad condition, but the phrase "cytokine storm" has a wonderful poetic sound to it.

-Grief about all of the things that have been taken away.
+Grief about all of the people and things that have been taken away.
 Sadness about not being able to do the things we used to do and see the people we used to see.
 Uncertainty about the future.
-Like night falling, darkness falling, Dark Night of the Soul.

 Government orders and societal pressure to stay home, wear masks, and follow orders without question.
 We're not allowed to decide or think for ourselves.
 We're being held hostage.